-The MEM Program is designed to achieve the following objectives:
+The MEM Program is designed to achieve the following goals:

-- Provide working engineers with technical leadership skills while simultaneously assessing the financial risks and benefits to the corporation, managing human and technical resources, and making high-risk decisions from a system perspective in an uncertain environment. - Provide the skills needed to empower working engineers to communicate effectively in the language of business and to help them think strategically; the ability to synthesize a series of financial performances and to understand the long-term implications of business decisions. - Provide working engineers with the skills to better plan, design, analyze, implement, and improve cost-effective manufacturing/service systems and build and use management tools to analyze and solve problems effectively. - Provide distinct career growth and professional development as measured by metrics such as achieving proficiency in current position, increasing responsibility, diversity of job functions, recognition, progression and job advancement.
+- 1. To provide students with the knowledge and technical leadership skills while simultaneously assessing the financial risks and benefits, managing human and technical resources, and making high-risk decisions from a system perspective in an uncertain environment. - 2.
+To provide students with the skills needed to communicate effectively in business, help them think strategically, and engage in community service. - 3.
+To provide students with the skills to better plan, design, analyze, implement, and improve cost-effective manufacturing/service systems and build and use management tools to analyze and solve problems effectively. - 4.
+To apply research in the trust area of engineering and management with a tangible impact on society.